fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

   * Equip some items on your *Treasure* tab (using the little shield icon on the right of each item row), and they'll show up for use on your *Violence* tab.
   * Go kill stuff!

+## The Scvmfactory
+  * You can also create randomly-generated characters through the built-in *Scvmfactory*.
+  * You can trigger random scvm generation in two ways:
+    * GMs and players with "Create Actor" privileges will see a "Create Scvm" button at the top of the right sidebar *Actors Directory* tab.
+This will create a new character.
+    * Every character sheet has a little skull icon button to the right of the current class.
+This will throwaway all items and stats from the current character, and replace is with a randomly-generated scvm.
+  * Either trigger will show a dialog window, allowing you to choose which classes to include as possible random scvm fodder.
+  * Scvmfactory will attempt to include any Item compendium with a name that begins "Class - ".
+E.g., "Class - Fanged Deserter".

 ## Inventory
   * All items in your possession show up on your *Treasures* tab.
   * Carrying capacity (encumbrance) is calculated as per the Mork Borg rules.